solidi/learning-notes/mentoring/philosophies.md

 1. "Health things grow.
 Growing things change." - Unknown
 1. "To create, give yourself permission to make shit." - Unknown
 1. "Adaptation is half intelligence and half will." - Unknown
+1. "To craft the future, learn from the past, and live the present." - Unknown